PaceGG/Python-Global-vars-lib/README.md

 ### `remove(name)`

-Remove a global variable from the `glovar.json` file for the current user path.
+Remove a global variable from the `glovar.json` file for the current var_file.

 **Args:**